MihaelaIancu/todo-project/README.md

 # To-Do-App-in-React

 This is a simple To-Do Application in React.
-In this application, I have used React components, React forms, event handlers, Fontawesome icons and animations.
+In this application, I have used React components, React forms, event handlers, Font awesome icons and animations.
 It is a very easy quick application to do.

 ## Commands used to install Font awesome: